I bet you’re sitting down while reading this.

 Here’s a video if that helps explain it more:

-- Do this mobility workout of the day, but don’t say I didn’t warn you (this one too will certainly help)…I’ve been sitting a LOT while traveling in Ireland (too much work and lots of time on buses), so doing this mobility workout was incredibly difficult and painful for me when I did it this morning.
+- Do this mobility workout of the day, but don’t say I didn’t warn you…I’ve been sitting a LOT while traveling in Ireland (too much work and lots of time on buses), so doing this mobility workout was incredibly difficult and painful for me when I did it this morning.
 Do the best you can – don’t hurt yourself, but WORK ON IT.

 - Try yoga – does your gym offer yoga classes?
 Not a bad way to improve your flexibility at all.
 If your gym doesn’t offer classes, a simple search on youtube will result in approximately 4.3 bazillion yoga instructional videos.